open-telemetry/opentelemetry-python/docs/getting-started.rst

 Getting Started with OpenTelemetry Python
 =========================================

-This guide will walk you through instrumenting a python application with opentelemetry-python.
+This guide will walk you through instrumenting a python application with `opentelemetry-python`.

 For more elaborate examples, see `examples`.

 Hello world: emitting a trace to your console
 ---------------------------------------------

-To get started, install both the opentelemetry api and sdk:
+To get started, install both the opentelemetry API and SDK:

 .. code-block:: sh

     pip install opentelemetry-api
     pip install opentelemetry-sdk

-The api package provides the interfaces required by the application owner, as well as some helper logic to load implementations.
+The API package provides the interfaces required by the application owner, as well as some helper logic to load implementations.

-The sdk provides an implementation of those interfaces, designed to be generic and extensible enough that in many situations, the sdk will be sufficient.
+The SDK provides an implementation of those interfaces, designed to be generic and extensible enough that in many situations, the SDK will be sufficient.

 Once installed, we can now utilize the packages to emit spans from your application.
-A span represents an action within your application that you want to instrument, such as an http request or a database call.
+A span represents an action within your application that you want to instrument, such as an HTTP request or a database call.
 Once instrumented, the application owner can extract helpful information such as how long the action took, or add arbitrary attributes to the span that may provide more insight for debugging.